 Golf: Private and public golf courses must adhere to the Golf Course Physical Distancing and Safety Plan requirements in order to be operational.
 The completed Plan must be submitted to the Public Health Officer at least two days prior to opening the golf course.
-The requirements include, but are not limited to: staff must check the temperature of each employee and customer upon entry to the facility, and anyone with a temperature of 100 degrees or higher shall not be permitted to enter the facility; and no golf carts, with the exception of senior citizens over 55 years of age, and people with disabilities that prevent them from walking the course.
+The requirements include, but are not limited to, temperature screening of all employees and customers upon entry to the facility, and anyone with a temperature of 100 degrees or higher shall not be permitted to enter the facility.
 Cart usage is limited to a single golfer, unless golfers are from the same household.
 Food and beverage areas may only remain open for grab-and-go service or delivery.
 Orders must be prepared for pick up and must be taken for on-course or in-cart dining only.
 No seating shall be available in food and beverage areas.
-The list of full requirements is available in the Golf Course Physical Distancing and Safety Plan.
+The list of full requirements is available in the Golf Course Physical Distancing and Safety Plan.6